- Funding opportunities

-India is contributing to FAIR, a large-scale international project to build a new accelerator facility for ion and antiproton beam research at the GSI in Darmstadt, as well as in ITER, a project to build an international fusion reactor in France.
+India is contributing to , a large-scale international project to build a new accelerator facility for ion and antiproton beam research at the GSI Helmholtzzentrum für Schwerionenforschung in Darmstadt, as well as in ITER, a project to build an international fusion reactor in France.
 India is also actively investing in the cooperation with DESY.

-On behalf of the BMBF the goal of the International Bureau is to expand the international network of German universities, research institutions and businesses in order to enhance the position of German science and industry in terms of expertise and innovation.
-Thereby the International Bureau focusses on the international dimension of BMBF’s programmes and also provides project funding on behalf of the BMBF.
+In Germany, the International Bureau (IB) supports bilateral and multilateral cooperation between governments, and research and development institutions.
+The aim is to expand the international networking of German higher education institutions, research institutions, and companies so that German science and industry will enhance their competence and gain advantages in innovation.
+Thus, the International Bureau contributes to implementing the international dimension in the BMBF's specialist programmes and also provides project funding in this context on behalf of the BMBF.

 The International Bureau coordinates and moderates various lines of action with India and maintains direct contact with partners on both sides on behalf of the BMBF.
 In addition, reports and analyses on the Indian research and education landscape and on cooperation in these areas with Germany are being compiled and published on a regular basis.